 Dark-eyed Junco, pink-sided form (Junco hyemalis mearnsi)

-The Pink-Sided subspecies of junco resembles females of the Oregon subspecies, but has a prominent dark "mask" extending from the beak past the eyes.
+The pink-sided form resembles dark-eyed junco female of the Oregon form, but has a prominent dark "mask" extending from the beak past the eyes.
 To me the sides look rufous rather than pink.

 Dark-eyed Junco, Oregon form (Junco hyemalis oreganus)

-The Oregon variant of the Dark-Eyed Junco is found across much of the western U.S., including in Albuquerque.
+The Oregon form of the dark-eyed junco is found across much of the western U.S., including in Albuquerque.
 It has a hood, a brown back, and a buff patch on each side.
 The male's hood is dark gray while the female/immature's is light gray.
 I found a pair ground-feeding in the Sandia foothills on New Year's Day 2018.

 Lincoln's Sparrow (Melospiza lincolnii)